 - Food Science (Co-op option available)

 An advantage of the University of Guelph B.Sc. program is the flexibility in switching majors after your first year.
 All students entering into first year will take a similar set of core courses in your first and second semesters.
 This includes courses in Biology, Calculus, Chemistry and Physics.
-Most majors will also take an Arts and Social Science Elective.
-Click here to view the Approved Arts and Social Science Electives for science students.
+Most majors will also take a Liberal Education Elective.
+Click here to view the Approved Liberal Education Electives for science students.

 The University of Guelph runs on a semester system.
-Incoming students from high school would choose their Semester 1 courses for the Fall semester (September - December), during the New Student Course Selection period (mid-May to early July).
-Semester 2 courses would be chosen in October for the Winter semester (January - April).
+Incoming students from high school would choose their Semester 1 courses for the Fall semester (September - December), during the New Student Course Selection period (beginning in late June or early July).
+Semester 2 courses would be chosen in November for the Winter semester (January - April).
 Students generally take 5 courses each semester, with each course worth 0.5 credits.
 An honours degree requires a minimum of 20.0 credits to graduate (some majors require more).

 B.Sc. students who have not taken Grade 12 Physics (SPH4U in Ontario) will take a course in fundamental physics instead of one of the usual first year required Physics courses.
 If you are lacking Grade 12 Chemistry, you must take an Grade 12-equivalent course (CHEM 1060) in your first semester, which will be applied as a Science Elective.
 Students lacking Grade 12 Biology should consult a Program Counsellor for advice, but may be able to proceed directly to university-level Biology or take a Grade 12-equivalent course (BIOL 1020).
 Only one Grade 12 equivalent course (CHEM 1060 or BIOL 1020) may be applied towards your degree, as a Science Elective.
 This applies to students in both the physical and biological sciences.